paintedballerina/cs5700/proj1/README.txt

 BYE --> secret code | connection terminated

 COGNITIVE DISSONANCE:
-- Use of argh vs argparse for determining variables in command line
+- Use of argv vs argparse for determining variables in command line